 Throwing a baseball is not nearly as simple as it seems at first glance.
 Different parts of the arm and body accelerate and decelerate at different times and different speeds.
-Analysis of the order and timing of these movements can help evaluate a pitcher's injury risk and isolate areas of inefficiency.
-When it comes to preventing injury, two areas are focused on above all others - the elbow and the shoulder.
+Analysis of the order and timing of these movements can theoretically help estimate a pitcher's injury risk and isolate areas of inefficiency.

 Significant tearing of the UCL is often the result of an accumulation of micro-tears caused by repetitive near-limit stress, but it can also result from a single catastrophic event - almost never one "bad" pitch.

-Valgus force, which is a prime component of valgus extension overload syndrome, is responsible for the tensile stress that causes these tears.
-In the elbow, valgus force is measured by its rotational translation valgus torque.
+Valgus force is responsible for the tensile stress that causes these tears.
+In the elbow, valgus force is measured by its rotational translation: valgus torque.
 This force "pushes" the forearm and hand laterally, stressing the medial stabilizers of the elbow joint.

-The flexor-pronator mass also anchors the forearm to the medial epicondyle.
-This collection of muscles is comprised of the pronator teres and the forearm flexors.
-Contraction of the pronator teres causes pronation - medial rotation of the forearm.
-Contraction of the forearm flexors creates wrist and finger flexion.
+The flexor-pronator mass also anchors the forearm, wrist, and hand to the medial epicondyle.
+This collection of muscles is comprised of the pronator teres and the wrist and finger flexors.
+Contraction of the pronator teres causes pronation -- medial rotation of the forearm and wrist.
+Contraction of the wrist and finger flexors creates wrist and finger flexion, respectively (and hopefully obviously).

 When these muscles contract, varus torque is generated.
-The varus torque contribution from these contractions varies from pitcher to pitcher and even from arm to arm based on the strength of the muscle group and the magnitude of the contractions, and the pitcher's arm action.
-A strong enough contraction will hold the ulna firmly against the humerus effectively reducing valgus stress in the UCL.
+The varus torque contribution from these contractions varies from pitcher to pitcher and even from arm to arm based on the strength of the muscle group, the magnitude of the contractions, and the pitcher's arm action.
+A strong enough contraction will hold the ulna firmly against the humerus effectively minimizing (potentially even eliminating!) valgus stress in the UCL.

-Between 30° and 120° of elbow flexion, the UCL is the primary stabilizer against valgus force.
-Outside of this range, bony structures and other soft tissues take larger roles in stabilization.
+Between 30° and 120° of elbow flexion, the UCL is the primary stabilizer against valgus force.1 Outside of this range, bony structures and other soft tissues take larger roles in stabilization.

-Morrey and An showed that, at 90° of flexion, up to 55% of the stabilizing force is contributed by the UCL.
+Morrey and An showed that, at 90° of flexion, up to 55% of the stabilizing force is contributed by the UCL.5

-These widely cited studies, though, were performed on cadavers and do not measure the varus torque contribution of contracted flexor-pronator muscles.
-If a pitcher's arm actually relied primarily on the UCL for valgus stabilization, UCL tears would be routine, expected, and basically unavoidable.
+These widely cited studies, however, were performed on cadavers and do not measure the varus torque contribution of contracted flexor-pronator muscles.
+If a pitcher's arm actually relied primarily on the UCL for valgus stabilization, UCL tears would be routine, expected, and basically unavoidable for every single pitch!

 In another cadaveric study, Park and Ahmad measured the valgus correction of individual muscles in the flexor-pronator mass.
 The muscles were electrically stimulated, and their valgus correction angles were measured.
 Park and Ahmad concluded that the flexor carpi ulnaris and the flexor digitorum superficialis were the primary and secondary stabilizers, respectively.

-Somewhat surprisingly, their tests also showed the pronator teres to provide the least dynamic stability.
-This may or may not be true for throwing athletes since they typically have stronger pronator teres muscles than an 'average' cadaver.
+Somewhat surprisingly, their tests also showed the pronator teres to provide the least dynamic stability.6 This may or may not be true for throwing athletes since they presumably have stronger pronator teres muscles than an "average" cadaver.

 Arm wrestling is an example of a non-pitching activity that creates extreme valgus force.
-Arms are typically positioned at approximately 90° of elbow flexion, and the force is applied in far greater amounts over much longer periods of time than in pitching.
+Arms are typically positioned at approximately 90° of elbow flexion, and the force is applied in far greater magnitude over a much longer period of time than in pitching.
 Arm wrestlers have immensely strong forearm flexors which prevent most of this force from stressing the UCL.
-Arm wrestling seems to result in far more injuries to bony structures (avulsion fractures of the medial epicondyle) than to soft tissues (UCL tears), but I found no studies that provide evidence of this.

 IN THE DELIVERY

-The equation for calculating torque (t = F*r) tells us that valgus torque is greatest when the elbow is flexed to 90° because that maximizes the distance (r) from the axis of rotation (humerus).
-Additionally, the Morrey and An study, it was shown that the UCL handles its largest relative valgus load when the elbow is flexed to 90°.
-Combined, these two facts illustrate that valgus stress in the UCL is greatest when the elbow is flexed to 90°.
+The equation for calculating torque (t = F*r) tells us that, assuming equal force (F), valgus torque is greatest when the elbow is flexed to 90° because that maximizes the distance (r) from the axis of rotation (humerus).
+Additionally, the Morrey and An study discussed above also showed that the UCL handles its largest relative valgus load when the elbow is flexed to 90°.

-In the 'traditional' delivery, the pitching elbow is usually flexed near 90° from the late cocking phase through the early part of the acceleration phase.
-In fact, in a 1992 study by Conway, Jobe et al., 85% of their subjects experienced their greatest pain during the acceleration phase.
+In many different styles of delivery, the pitching elbow is commonly flexed near 90° starting late in the cocking phase and into the early part of acceleration phase.
+In fact, in a 1992 study by Conway, Jobe et al., 85% of their subjects experienced their greatest pain during the acceleration phase.2

 REDUCING VALGUS STRESS IN THE UCL

 To a large extent, pitchers reduce UCL tension with a varus torque contribution from the flexor-pronator mass.
-Though it isn't entirely clear which of the muscles of the flexor-pronator mass provide the best support, it should be safe to conclude that stronger contractions of this muscle group result in larger varus torque contributions.
+Though it isn't entirely clear which of the muscles of the flexor-pronator mass provide the best support, it should be safe to conclude that stronger contractions of this muscle group will result in larger varus torque contributions.
 As the varus torque contribution of this muscle group increases, valgus stress in the UCL decreases.

 Near to full extension gets bonus UCL protection as the joint orientation alters the relative contributions of the joint stabilizers.
-At less than 20° of elbow flexion, the bony structures of the elbow provide primary stabilization1, dramatically reducing the relative stress in the UCL.
+At less than 20° of elbow flexion, the bony structures in the elbow provide primary stabilization1, dramatically reducing the relative stress in the UCL.

 IN ONE PARAGRAPH